RTT-app/collector-api/README.md

    $ cd reddit-data-api
    ```

-2. To run the aplication as container, you should run the following command:
+2. To run the application as a container, you should run the following command:
     ```bash
     $ make run
     ```

-Te swagger doc will be available at [localhost:5000/apidoc/swagger](http://localhost:5000/apidoc/swagger).
+The swagger doc will be available at [localhost:5000/apidoc/swagger](http://localhost:5000/apidoc/swagger).
 You can access the API endpoints for data extraction and transformation.

 Run the command below to clear all the files in the docker container from the application modules environment.